vinceumo/lazyload-picturefill-background/README.md

 ## Browser support

-Lazyload Picturefill Background will work in all the modern browsers. the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is not supported on IE you can use the [w3c polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).
+Lazyload Picturefill Background will work in all modern browsers. the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is not supported on IE you can use the [w3c polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

 The IntersectionObserver polyfill can be included in your project using [polyfill.io](https://polyfill.io/v3/), which will automatically include dependencies where necessary: